looran/antennes/README.md

 * Each placemark is colored in red or orange if it has received modifications in the last 1 or 3 months

 You can download [pre-generated KML files here](https://ferme.ydns.eu/antennes/), with 2 files per month period since 2015:
-KML exports and statistics on french antennas based on ANFR data from 2015 to now
 * `anfr_YYYY-MM_departements.kml` [~200MB] KML file containing all _supports_ organised by _departement_
 * `anfr_YYYY-MM_departements_light.kml` [~30MB] KML file containing all _supports_ organised by _departement_ and with no description
 * `anfr_YYYY-MM_proprietaires.kml` [~200MB] KML file containing all _supports_ organised by _proprietaire_